lalidiaz/nextjs-challenge/README.md

 - Step 1: After building the app, a small download icon will appear in your browser's navigation bar.
 Click it to install the app.
 - Step 2: Navigate to your download folder and open installed app.
+- Step 3: Disconnect your device from the internet and test out the PWA application functionality, still works even if you are offline!

 ### Database